Biological Sciences

 Fees: Yes.

 Laboratory exercises and experiments that highlight important topics in cellular and molecular biology.
-The mechanics of laboratory science are introduced with an emphasis on modern techniques, hypothesis development, data analysis and scientific communication.
-Two three-hour laboratories per week.
+The mechanics of laboratory science are introduced with an emphasis on modern techniques, hypothesis development, data analysis, and scientific communication.

 Fees: Yes.

-Central concepts on the nature of scientific knowledge including philosophical tenets that distinguish science from technology as well as distinguish science from pseudoscience.
-May not be used in the Additional Biology Courses categories for the Biology Concentration.
+Central concepts on the nature of scientific knowledge, including philosophical tenets that distinguish science from technology and from pseudoscience.

 Independent research beyond the scope of the published curriculum.
 Designed for advanced sophomore and junior level students to participate in research activities under the direction of a specific faculty member.